BOARD & STAFF

 Art Gertz is currently the Vice Mayor of the West Shores Salton Sea, having been appointed after extensive community activisim and organizing work.
 He is an idea man, Salton Sea resident, investor, engineer, machinist, inventor, and activist that focuses on building creative scientific systems to help in restoration projects.
 Desert Shores Restoration Local Project coordinator and Vice President of the Bahia Del Mar POA.

-She is a member of the Salton Sea Artist Association and the Oceanside Photography Club in British Columbia, Canada.
 Jasmyn came to the Salton Sea when she was a child and immediately fell in love with its unique beauty.
 She began actively caring for the Sea when she was ten years old.
 Jasmyn remembers picking up trash along the shore and receiving a ‘Litter Getter’ badge from the Salton Sea State Rec Park rangers.

 Jasmyn is a naturalist at heart and a lifelong environmental advocate.

-She devotes significant time and energy to the study of the world around her, with a keen focus on biology, ecology, and geology.
+She devotes significant time and energy to the study of the world around her, with a keen focus on biology, ecology, and biogeochemistry.
 Jasmyn has a deep appreciation for the earth and believes in preserving places of ecological importance like the Salton Sea.

-That sense of stewardship has impelled her to use her photography as a way to communicate important issues.
+That sense of stewardship has impelled her to use photography as a way to communicate important issues.

 Jasmyn has been active in public and educational outreach programs for many years.